bbawj/note-vault/Notes/Distributed Abstractions.md

 - Indications: outgoing from component
 ![](https://i.imgur.com/uhDwRCU.png)
 ## Specifications
+A distributed system specification includes the interface, correctness properties and model/assumptions.
 ### Interface
 This specifies the API, importantly, the requests and events of the service
 ![](https://i.imgur.com/dzfSvde.png)
 ### Correctness Properties
 ![](https://i.imgur.com/oVSfzzE.png)
+Any trace property can be expressed as a *conjunction* of safety and liveliness properties.
 #### Safety
 Properties that state that nothing bad ever happens.
 It can only be:
 - satisfied in infinite time (you cannot be sure you are safe)